Most SEO audits have two things in common:

 The H1 tag is still an important on-page ranking factor.

-- include 1 or 2 high level keywords in the process
+- include 1 or 2 highly relevant keywords in the process.

 Here is the current H1 tag: